 Researchers examined plant phenological data -- changes in the leafing and blooming patterns of plants -- to mark their findings.
-Using Spring Indices -- “models based on nationwide field observations collected about when enough heat has accumulated to initiate leafing and blooming in lilacs and honeysuckles”-- scientists concluded that spring has sprung about 2-3 weeks early this year.
+Using Spring Indices -- “models based on nationwide field observations collected about when enough heat has accumulated to initiate leafing and blooming in lilacs and honeysuckles”-- scientists concluded that spring hit about 2-3 weeks early this year.

 And if the global heat records shattered in 2016 are any indication, premature spring seems and ever-more likely prospect going forward.